ToborWinner/wordtui/README.md

 On the question page, you can use `Enter` to submit the answer.
 You can use `Esc` to unselect the textbox.
 It can be selected again with `i`.
 To change the translation when on the question page, you can press `r` and type the new answer.
 Press `Enter` to save it.
 When writing, `Tab` can be used to toggle the next character as a special character.
 This is for example useful for converting `a` to `ä`.
 In the definition page, after messing up a question, you can press `f` to mark it as correct instead (in case you were right, for example a misspelling).
+In the question page, `s` will increase the streak by one.
+This is useful when you know the word (and are sure you know the words around) and want to reach streak of 5 quicker.